 Malaysia is one of Airbus’ main industrial partners in Asia, and every Airbus aircraft flying across the globe today has parts produced in Malaysia.

-In 2016, Airbus underscored its continued support to the development of Malaysia’s aerospace industry with the selection of SDMK Sdn Bhd as one of its global suppliers for jigs.
+In 2016, Airbus underscored its continued support to the development of Malaysia’s aerospace industry with the selection of SDMK Sdn Bhd as one of its global suppliers for the supply of jigs.
 SDMK reproduces large assembly jigs for the repair of composite aircraft rudders and elevators for the A320 and A330 programmes.

-Airbus has also increased its industrial footprint in Malaysia with the expansion and acquisition of Sepang Aircraft Engineering (SAE) and the establishment of an Airbus Customer Services Centre.
+Airbus also has increased its industrial footprint in Malaysia with the expansion and acquisition of Sepang Aircraft Engineering (SAE) and the establishment of an Airbus Customer Services Centre.

 SAE is a Malaysia-based, fully-owned subsidiary of Airbus.
 The EASA-approved independent maintenance, repair and overhaul (MRO) service provider specialises in commercial aircraft, engines and components.
 SAE has two hangars with a combined floor area of some 50,000 square metres.
 The first hangar can accommodate up to six single-aisle aircraft or two wide-body aircraft, while the second hangar can accommodate two A320 aircraft at any one time for major maintenance checks.

 The Airbus Malaysia Customer Services facility, which is 100% owned by Airbus, is located adjacent to SAE.
 It is an expansion of the aircraft manufacturer’s global network of offices providing 24/7 specialised major aircraft engineering and repair services.